-Work has been carried out with partnerships to produce materials for staff development programmes, including a variety of formats to suit different learning preferences.
-Some of these materials are available below.
-It has also been identified that it is not enough to produce outcomes focussed tools and provide one off training events.
+It has been identified that it is not enough to produce outcomes focussed tools and provide one off training events.
 Evidence shows that other forms of continuing support are required for outcomes focussed practice, and consideration should be given to developing outcomes focussed supervision for staff, and continuing opportunities to share learning and good practice examples etc.

 Evidence also shows that it is not possible for practitioners to practice in an outcomes focused way unless systems and processes in the organisation support them in this.
-There are materials to support outcomes focused leadership at the end of this section, and the Talking Points practical guides includes discussion of the system changes required.
+There are materials to support outcomes focused leadership and the Talking Points practical guideTalking-Points-Practical-Guide-21-June-2012 includes discussion of the system changes required.

 To summarise the key points: